Ridgefield, Washington

 Ridgefield is a city in northern Clark County, Washington, United States.
-The population was 10,319 at the 2020 census, and according to 2023 census estimates, the city is estimated to have a population of 15,027.
+The population was 10,319 at the 2020 census, and was estimated at 16,132 in 2025.

 Located within the Portland metropolitan area, Ridgefield is notable for the significant Native American history and connection to the Lewis and Clark Expedition.
 It is also the headquarters of the Ridgefield National Wildlife Refuge, a primary reserve for migrating waterfowl on the Pacific Flyway, and the home of the Ridgefield High School "Spudders" (reflecting the area's potato-farming heritage).

 History

-The area has important ties to the Lewis and Clark Expedition of 1804–1806, being close to the Chinookan town of Cathlapotle, then a settlement of 700–800 people, with at least 14 substantial plank houses.
-The community's ties to the Chinookan people was commemorated by the construction of a replica of a Cathlapotle plank house at the nearby Ridgefield National Wildlife Refuge, which was dedicated March 29, 2005.
+Cathlapotle

-The town was formerly known as Union Ridge, named by the many Union veterans among the first large wave of settlers after the Civil War and was renamed Ridgefield in 1890.
-The town's original name is preserved in the name of Union Ridge Elementary School.
+Ridgefield is located near the site of Cathlapotle, a Chinookan village that had been occupied since 1450.
+It was potentially the latest version of a town that had existed there for over 2000 years.
+Cathlapotle participated in the fur trade since 1792, when villagers embarked on canoes to meet the Vancouver Expedition.
+The area has important ties to the Lewis and Clark Expedition of 1804–1806, which visited the town and described its layout in journals.
+By then, it was a settlement of 700–800 people, with at least 14 substantial plank houses.
+Malaria epidemics killed many of its residents during the 1800s, and most people left the village in the early 1830s.
+Some surviving Chinookan, Cowlitz and Klickitat people used the village until the 1850s, when white settlers began to establish themselves nearby.
+Use of the village ended when the U.S. forced local tribes to move onto reservations.
+The community's ties to the Chinookan people was commemorated by the construction of a replica of a Cathlapotle plank house at the nearby Ridgefield National Wildlife Refuge, which was dedicated on March 29, 2005.

-Ridgefield was an important trading center as early as the 1860s with its key location near the mouth of the Columbia River, and the city was officially incorporated on August 26, 1909.
+James Carty, an Irish immigrant, built a log cabin at Cathlapotle in 1839 and lived with the remaining residents of the town for the next ten years.
+Three other men settled on a Lake River island nearby, which is now called Bachelor Island after them.
+In 1850, the U.S. Congress passed the Donation Land Claim Act, and over the next few years white settlers began to file land claims near Cathlapotle.
+Carty began a ferry over Lake River in 1851, and Arthur Quigley and Frederick Shobert created mud landings for passing steamboats to stop at the town, which became known as Shobert's Landing.